Big SEIS changes for 2023, here’s how to raise £250K SEIS starting now

-Here are the options in more detail:
+Let’s look at these three options in more detail:

-SeedFAST agreements let you to receive investment from your investors immediately and do the funding round at a later date.
-It can be issued to investors at any time, and allows investors to subscribe for shares in the next funding round, in exchange for their giving you money now.
+SeedFASTs can be issued to investors at any time.
+They are an advanced subscription agreement – they allow investors to subscribe for shares in the next funding round in exchange for giving you the money now.
 It’s quick, inexpensive and fully compatible with SEIS/EIS so your investors get their tax benefits.

 But what if you’ve already opened your round and have some investors committed and ready to close, but not the full amount you were hoping for?